openhwgroup/cv32e40p/tb/verilator-model/README.md

 The Verilator model of RI5CY instantiates the RI5CY core along with a RAM.
 A testbench accompanies the model, to demonstrate the use of the Verilated model.

+If you are interested in running `riscv-tests` and `riscv-compliance` consider using the `core` testbench which also supports verilator.

 Building the model
 ------------------